 If you plan to purchase connecting flights to your departure city, we strongly suggest waiting until after your final payment due date and after you receive the e-tickets for your international flights, to reduce the chances that that your departure might be cancelled or rescheduled or that your international flight times might change.
 Before purchasing connecting flights, verify the times for your international flights.
 Leave at least 3½ hours connecting time between flights, and if you're traveling within a few weeks of Daylight Savings Time changes (in March and November, when flight schedules may change even more dramatically), allow 5–5½ hours between flights.
 Nobody likes waiting around the airport, but missing your flight is far worse!

-If you purchased this package with flights, or independently booked the same international flights used for this package, scheduled group airport transfers at the destination are included.
-When you exit customs, please look for our representative holding a Friendly Planet sign, who will cheerfully escort you to your transfer vehicle and assist with your luggage.
+If you purchased this package with flights scheduled group airport transfers at the destination are included.
+Transfers are included only on the start and end days of the package.
+When you exit customs, please look for our representative holding a Friendly Planet sign, who will escort you to your transfer vehicle.

 If you purchased this package without flights, transfers are generally not included.
 In most cases, private transfers are available for an additional fee; contact us for price and availability.
-Or you may instead arrange your own ground transportation to the touring program start and end points, usually the first and last hotels listed in the itinerary.
+Or you may instead arrange your own ground transportation to the touring program start and end points.
+(Note that there is no discount for any unused included transfers).

 We make every effort to ensure our tours run smoothly and trouble-free.
 We don't expect any problems, and nor should you.
 But when things don't go as planned, here's what to do: